eahrold/OSX_Server_Notes/Puppet/Dashboard_2.0_and_OS_X.md

 //set to the pgsql user and db above
 //IMPORTANT: (as of this writing)must also add "host: localhost"  to the puppet-dashboard config/database.yaml

+// setup the settings.yml
 cp config/settings.yml.example config/settings.yml
 echo "secret_token: '$(bundle exec rake secret)'" > config/settings.yml
+// for the most part everywhere it says 'puppet' you will change to your FQDN

 RAILS_ENV=production bundle exec rake db:setup
 RAILS_ENV=production bundle exec rake assets:precompile